google/WebFundamentals/src/content/en/fundamentals/accessibility/05-styling/styling-five.md

 As you might imagine, some color combinations that are easy for many people to read are difficult or impossible for others.
 This usually comes down to *color contrast*, the relationship between the foreground and background colors' *luminance*.
 When the colors are similar, the contrast ratio is low; when they are different, the contrast ratio is high.

-The WebAIM guidelines recommend an AA (minimum) contrast ratio of 4.5:1 for all text.
+The <a href="http://webaim.org/standards/wcag/" target="_blank">WebAIM guidelines</a> recommend an AA (minimum) contrast ratio of 4.5:1 for all text.
 An exception is made for very large text (120-150% larger than the default body text), for which the ratio can go down to 3:1.
 Notice the difference in the contrast ratios shown below.

 ![contrast-ratios](imgs/contrast-ratios.png)